Hey Kids (Start Here)

 “Insufferably so,” Hermann replies.

-“You are helping him,” Mako says.
-“He is not making it too hard for you?”
+“You’re helping him,” Mako says.
+“He’s not making it too hard for you?”

-“No,” Hermann says, looking at the sink.
+“No.” Hermann looks at the sink.
 “I manage that well enough on my own.
 Newton remains himself, and I’ve mostly ceased to find that genuinely trying.”

-“Yes,” she says smiling a small smile, laying aside her knife.
-“We would have been drift compatible.
+“Yes.”
+Mako smiles a small smile and lays aside her knife.
+“We would have been compatible.
 I am sure.”

-“I cannot imagine a higher compliment,” Hermann says, giving her an informal bow.
+“I cannot imagine a higher compliment.”
+Hermann gives her an informal bow.

 She returns it, touched by the gesture.

-“I did not know,” she says.
-“I did not know what had happened until was too late.
-I am sorry for the manner in which you left Hong Kong.”
+“I didn’t know,” she says.
+“I didn’t know what had happened until it was too late.
+I’m so sorry for the manner in which you left Hong Kong.”

 “I apologize for not writing to you,” Hermann replies.
-“I fear you suffered undue distress because I did not adequately apprise you of what was happening, but I wasn’t certain—I was anxious myself of communicating too much or too little, and he—he genuinely could not write to you; he was pushed entirely past his ability to cope.
-He is a terribly resilient person but I thought it might be too much for him, I thought he might not recover, he has not recovered fully, he may never recover fully; you have seen how he is, the way he looks at that thing across the bay, how much he’s bleeding; I don’t understand that.
+“I fear you suffered undue distress because I failed to adequately apprise you of what was happening.
+I wasn’t certain—I was anxious myself of communicating too much or too little, and he—he genuinely could not write to you; he was pushed past his ability to cope.
+He’s a terribly resilient person but I thought it might be too much for him, I thought he might not recover, he hasn’t recovered fully, he may never recover fully; you’ve seen how he is, the way he looks at that thing across the bay, how much he’s bleeding; I don’t understand it.
 His EEG is not normal and it’s stopped normalizing and there are other things; things I can’t explain, things I only suspect—”

 He looks pained.
 He looks like he might tell her.